vviikk/vviikk.github.io/pages/INDEX.md

 - Evaluated requirements with Business Analysts to ensure stories are short, well-worded with clear acceptance criteria and most importantly, closable.
 - Spearheaded a culture of writing good code with performance and usability as pillars.
 - Planned sprints and delegated tasks across the front-end team, and delivering features 4-5 sprints ahead of schedule.
-- Developed a reusable library of UX components within the first couple of sprints so that there was minimal to no front-end effort at the later stages of the project.
-Guided the team to build highly configurable and reusable components.
+- Promoted reusablity and configurability by building a library of UX components within the first couple of sprints - minimal to no effort needed to implement heatures at the later stages of the project.
-- Involved heavily in code-reviews and (declining) pull-requests that would take the easy way out, have bad tests, or lack code comments whilst having 90% test coverage when our deliverable limit was 80%.
+- Involved heavily in code-reviews and (declining) pull-requests that would take the easy way out, have bad tests, or lack code comments - delivered with 90% test coverage when expected baseline was 80%.
 - Streamlined team output by using an assembly-line mindset when managing task delegation.
-The payoff: we closed every sprint by delivering impressive work, consistently, keeping morale and confidence high.
+We closed every sprint by delivering impressive work, consistently, keeping morale and confidence high.
-- Involved heavily with DevOps and build automation as I feel right at home on the command line.
+- Involved heavily with DevOps and build automation and pushed the mobile apps to the Apple/Google stores with one command using fastlane.

 > I am a higher-order function.
 We all are.